-Devcon 5 minute epoxy is Kernowcraft's most recommended and best selling glue for making jewellery and gluing gemstones into settings.
+Devcon 5 Minute Epoxy Glue is Kernowcraft's most recommended and best selling glue for making jewellery and gluing gemstones into settings.

 It is perfect for stone setting as it dries clear and to a high strength bond.

 After many years of making jewellery and experimenting with other glues on the market we believe it to be the most reliable and easy to use glue to use for your jewellery designs.

 On this page we go show you how to mix Devcon (as it comes in two parts) as well as give our best tips in ensuring your use of the glue is successful.

 We also have a few tips for how to remove any excess or unwanted glue.

 Before mixing your glue check that the surfaces to be bonded are clean and dry.

 For best results roughen one or both of the surfaces with something like a small pin - this creates texture on the surface that allows the glue to form a better hold.

 Make sure any dust from sanding or scratching is washed away before applying.